microsoft/BotFramework-WebChat/samples/05.custom-components/h.activity-status/README.md

 > Note: this sample is based from [`01.getting-started/e.host-with-react`](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/01.getting-started/e.host-with-react).

 First, we will create a middleware to render activity status.
 The middleware will render activity status based on its send state and timestamp grouping.
-If the send state is failed, developers could add custom retry logic.
+If the send state returns as failed, developers can add custom retry logic to the app.

 ```diff
   const res = await fetch('https://webchat-mockbot.azurewebsites.net/directline/token', { method: 'POST' });